Parity- and Time Reversal-Violating Pion Nucleon Couplings: Higher Order Chiral Matching Relations: Chiral Symmetry Breaking Operators in a Linear Representation

 \subsubsection{$\Delta\Delta$ operators}

 There are four kinds of $\Delta\Delta$ operators corresponding to four mass terms.
-However here we are only interested at the $I=0,1,2$ operators.
+However here we are only interested in the $I=0,1,2$ operators.
 They are:

-Again we define $(\Delta m_\Delta)$ such that it does not include the original residual mass $\delta_\Delta$ that originates from the dynamical chiral symmetry breaking.
+Again we define $(\Delta m_\Delta)$ such that it does not include the original residual mass $\delta_\Delta$ in the chiral limit.
 Similar to $\bar{N}N$, the operator $\bar{T}^a_\mu T^{a\mu}$ is chirally invariant yet it can still be induced by a spurion-insertion so we need to include this term.